 Recovering from an eating disorder

 Studies suggest that the time of greatest relapse risk is four to 18 months after treatment.
-As a specialist hospital for children and adolescents, at Newbridge, we recognise that for our patients, once they are discharged, they enter the increased risk of relapse phase at the time when they may also be leaving home to go to university.
+As a specialist unit for children and adolescents, at Schoen Clinic, we recognise that for our patients, once they are discharged, they enter the increased risk of relapse phase at the time when they may also be leaving home to go to university.
 What this means, for each individual, will vary according to their needs and risks, but in some cases, a gap year may be helpful, or certainly planning which recognises the relapse risk in this early phase after treatment.